Sierra wildflower cards

 Mariposa lilies, star tulips, and globe lilies.

 Some of the showiest flowers in the Sierra Nevada are in the lily family, Liliaceae.
-Lilies generally have three sepals, three petals, six stamens, and a single pistil having three compartments (carpels).
+Lilies have three sepals, three petals, six stamens, and a single pistil having three compartments (carpels).
 The lily from the previous section is a Calochortus lily.
 The Calochortus genus includes mariposa lilies, star tulips, and globe lilies.
 Forty-two Calochortus species (57 taxa) out of approximately 70 total species are native to California, making the state the hub of Calochortus diversity.

 Butterfly Mariposa Lily (Calochortus venustus) is a California endemic species that grows in the western Sierra foothills and California's coastal mountains.
 The primary petal color may be white, yellow, pink, or red, with diverse interior markings, including a deep red spot on each petal.
 The Butterfly Mariposa Lily may or may not have a secondary color spot further up on the petals.
 “Mariposa” is Spanish for butterfly, which refers to the colorful petals of these plants.